mdeschermeier/Shiphero/README.md

 To make a short story even shorter: [Look at Shiphero's API Documentation](http://docs.shipheropublic.apiary.io/#) in order to understand how to structure your arrays and format your data.

-Examples are provided to assist you with understanding this wrapper, ***but it is no excuse for not understanding the actual API***.
+Examples are provided to assist you with understanding this wrapper, ***but it is not a replacement for understanding the actual API documentation***.

 ## Table of Contents
 ##### [Set Up](#set-up)